aegisbigdata/hopsworks-data-connector/README.md

-# Hopswork Data Connector
+# Hopsworks Data Connector
-Java client for communication with the Hopswork API
+Java client for communication with the Hopsworks API

-## Config File for Hopswork API
+## Config File for Hopsworks API
-Configuration file for the Hopswork API can be found here [confg.yml](config.yml)
+Configuration file for the Hopsworks API can be found here [confg.yml](config.yml)

 ## JFlow File Upload